ztimes2/helloworld-js/notes/objects.md

 # Objects

-An object in JavaScript, similarly to other programming languages, is a complex data structure that contains a collection of keys (aka fields/properties) and values.
-A value can be set to any primitive data type, an array, or another object (aka child/nested object).
+An object in JavaScript, similarly to other programming languages, is a complex data structure that contains a collection of keys (a.k.a. fields/properties) and values.
+A value can be set to any primitive data type, an array, another object (a.k.a. child/nested object), or a function expression (a.k.a. object method).

+Methods can access other properties of an object that they are attached to using the special `this` keyword.
+This keyword is available only when a function expression is declared using the `function` keyword.
+Arrow functions do not support `this` keyword.

 Similarly to the arrays, even if an object is stored in a `const` variable, it still remains to be mutable.